transdigiware/blockchain/howto/ibp-v2-faq.md

 {: #ibp-v2-faq-v2-IBP-Overview-1-4}
 {: faq}

-The {{site.data.keyword.blockchainfull_notm}} Platform supports smart contracts that are written in Go, JavaScript, and TypeScript, with future support for Java.
+The {{site.data.keyword.blockchainfull_notm}} Platform supports smart contracts that are written in  Node.js, Golang, or Javascript, with future support for Java.
 The new Hyperledger Fabric programming model currently supports JavaScript, TypeScript, and Java, with future support for Go.
 If you are interested in preserving your existing application code, or by using Fabric SDKs for *Go*, you can still connect to your {{site.data.keyword.blockchainfull_notm}} Platform network by using the lower-level Fabric SDK APIs.

 ## Do you support using certificates from non-IBM Certificate Authorities?
 {: #ibp-v2-faq-v2-external-certs}
 {: faq}

 Yes, you can bring your own certificates if they are issued by a CA that is X.509 compliant.
 The CA should sign by using ECDSA and the defaults should be set to use P256 curve.
+See this topic about [Using certificates from an external CA with your peer or ordering service](/docs/services/blockchain-rhos?topic=blockchain-rhos-ibp-console-govern-components#ibp-console-govern-third-party-ca).

 ## I am currently using Hyperledger Fabric v1.4.x and want to move to {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}} or Multicloud.
 Can I continue to use Raft?
 {: #ibp-v2-faq-migrate-raft}
 {: faq}

 Yes.
-The {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}} and Multicloud uses Raft consensus.
+The {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}} or Multicloud uses Raft consensus.
 All of the applications and smart contracts that you are using on Fabric 1.4.x are able to work on your {{site.data.keyword.blockchainfull_notm}} Platform network.
 However, no mechanism exists to migrate your ledger data from one network to another.
 Instead, you can reinstall your smart contract packages on your {{site.data.keyword.blockchainfull_notm}} Platform network.
+See also [Can IBM Blockchain Platform components interoperate with Hyperledger Fabric components on the same network?](/docs/services/blockchain-rhos?topic=blockchain-rhos-ibp-v2-faq#ibp-v2-faq-interoperability).

 ## How can I find the examples and tutorials within the VSCode extension
 {: #ibp-v2-faq-vscode-tutorials}